panique/mini2/README.md

 - Built using Slim View package, using Twig as template engine.
 It's easily possible to use all Twig features (caching etc.) or switch to another engine (Smarty, Mustache, etc.)
 - uses pure PDO instead of ORM (it's easier to handle)
 - basic CRUD functions: create, read, update/edit and delete content
 - basic search
 - basic AJAX demo
 - (optionally) shows emulated PDO SQL statement for easy debugging
 - (optionally) compiles SCSS to CSS on the fly
 - (optionally) minifies CSS on the fly
 - (optionally) minifies JS on the fly
 - (optional) dev/test/production switch

-- by default only allows user access to /public folder.
+By default MINI allows user access to /public folder.
 The rest of the application (including .git files, swap files, etc) is not accessible.

-## TODO

-- TODO: full error reporting
-- TODO: look :)

 ## Requirements